Caption: Staff attending a recent Racial Health Equity training, led by Dr. Michelle Durham, an addiction medicine specialist and psychiatrist.

 Our stories matter.
 They empower, they humanize, and when we ask people questions, dig deeper, go beyond the surface level... you learn something about them.

-Outside of the Racial Equity Committee, Preble Street conducts various trainings for staff, grounded in race equity.
+Moving beyond the Racial Equity Committee and direct client support, Preble Street conducts various trainings for staff, grounded in race equity.
 Recently, staff attended a Racial Health Equity training, led by addiction medicine specialist and psychiatrist, Dr. Michelle Durham.

 Dr. Durham led staff through an exploration of healthcare, housing, and educational disparities among racial and ethnic groups in the U.S., identifying what systemic factors have historically led to these gaps in outcome.